tracy-e/OCGumbo/README.md

-OCGumbo - A Objective-C HTML5 parser.
+OCGumbo - An Objective-C HTML5 parser.
 =====================================

 OCGumbo is an Objective-C wrapper of the Google [Gumbo](https://github.com/google/gumbo-parser).